nferraro-roofing/coffee-maker/README.md

             * Fortify build via manven-release-plugin: https://maven.apache.org/maven-release/maven-release-plugin/
         * CoffeePot, WarmerPlate, WaterReservoir's settings are not final due to the bus message thing
         * Add maven-checkstyle-plugin, bug configure it to match my preferences.
 The idea is that others should be able to contribute without violating style checks
+        * defaults on various settings such as ClockProps
+    * potential issues: see BusMessageBuilder docs.
+Race conditions exist from re-using instances on the bus.
 * Tag as version 1 & release officially via github

 # The Mark IV Special Coffee Maker [Problem statement - taken from Uncle Bob's [article] (http://objectmentor.com/resources/articles/CoffeeMaker.pdf)]